What is health care like in France?

 This brings us to a question about the US system.
 Why is it so expensive?
 How is it that we still end up spending so much, when a system like the French one, universally accepted as superior in outcomes, service, and quality, manages to spend so little?

-7 thoughts on “What is health care like in France?”
+7 responses to “What is health care like in France?”

 2. It is also worth noting that the British system has a horrible reputation in France – waiting lists and British patients going to France to get surgery done.